JordanT-MWang/ADSA-AI-JordanWang/ReadMe.txt

-# ADSA AI 2025 Fall Internship ML Porject
+# ADSA AI 2025 Fall Internship ML Project
 This Repo contains two main folders.

-The first folder DataScripts contain all the scripts used to create and manage the dataset used to train the CNN model.
+The first folder, DataScripts contain all the scripts used to create and manage the dataset used to train the CNN model.

-The second folder ModelScripts contail all the scripts used to create and train the CNN model using keras, tensorflow and slurm scripts(super computer job manager).
+The second folder ModelScripts contains all the scripts used to create and train the CNN model using keras, tensorflow and slurm scripts(super computer job manager).

+What?
+* Developed a CNN model that was able to determine 4 physical properties of a droplet from its outline.

+Why?
+* Current Axisymmetric Drop Shape Analysis (ADSA) takes about 50ms to determine these properties.
+* Machine learning was implemented as a faster way to determine these properties.

+Results: